microsoft/TypeScript-Handbook/pages/Classes.md

 # Static Properties

 Up to this point, we've only talked about the _instance_ members of the class, those that show up on the object when its instantiated.
 We can also create _static_ members of a class, those that are visible on the class itself rather than on the instances.
 In this example, we use `static` on the origin, as it's a general value for all grids.
 Each instance accesses this value through prepending the name of the class.
-Similarly to prepending 'this.' in front of instance accesses, here we prepend 'Grid.' in front of static accesses.
+Similarly to prepending `this.` in front of instance accesses, here we prepend `Grid.` in front of static accesses.

 ```
 class Grid {